Brawn GP: Origins

-When choosing a name for the team, a revival of the Tyrrell name was considered, as was "Pure Racing".
-The name "Pure Racing" was blocked by engine supplier Mercedes, as the constructor name "Pure Racing-Mercedes" could have indicated that it was the works team of Mercedes, which in fact was McLaren at the time.

-With the loss of Honda's engines, Brawn stated that several manufacturers offered to supply the team, but it was the Mercedes-Benz engines that best fitted the car.
-Jenson Button and Rubens Barrichello comprised the driver line-up.
+On 17 March 2009, the FIA officially agreed to the name change from Honda Racing F1 Team to Brawn GP.
+Although Brawn led the purchase of the assets and staff of the Honda team, the FIA considered Brawn GP to be an entirely new entry.
+FIA vice-president Keith Hayes agreed to waive the standard entry fee in recognition of the team's circumstances.
+When choosing a name for the team, a revival of the Tyrrell name was considered, as was Pure Racing.
+The name Pure Racing was blocked by engine supplier Mercedes, as the constructor name Pure Racing-Mercedes could have indicated that it was the works team of Mercedes, which in fact was McLaren at the time.
+With the loss of Honda's engines, Brawn stated that several manufacturers offered to supply the team but Mercedes-Benz engines were the ones that best fitted the car.
+Jenson Button and Rubens Barrichello, who had respectively been Honda's drivers since 2003 and 2006, comprised the driver line-up.
 It was also rumoured that the team would enter the 2009 season with backing from Bruno Senna, who would bring his personal sponsors to the team.

-Although Honda were thought to be the first team to run a KERS in 2008, Brawn stated in an interview that owing to the circumstances of the change in ownership the team had not had the time to consider the system.
-On 20 March it was confirmed that Brawn GP would be allocated the final pitlane slot, with Force India moving up one slot.
-Bernie Ecclestone suggested that this was due to the takeover involving a name change, saying that "If [...] it was called Honda.
+Honda had finished the 2008 Formula One season ninth out of eleven in the constructors' standings and that same year focused its development for the 2009 car.
+Although Honda were thought to be the first team to run a KERS in 2008, Brawn stated in an interview that, owing to the circumstances of the change in ownership, the team had not had the time to consider the system.
+On 20 March, it was confirmed that Brawn GP would be allocated the final pit-lane slot, with Force India moving up one slot.
+Bernie Ecclestone suggested that this was due to the takeover involving a name change, saying: "If ... it was called Honda.
 Whatever was due to Honda, they [Brawn GP] would have got."
 For this reason, Brawn GP were initially assigned numbers 20 and 21 after Force India were assigned Honda's old numbers of 18 and 19.
-However, this was changed at the request of Force India because their promotional material had already been printed with numbers 20 and 21.
+This was changed at the request of Force India because their promotional material had already been printed with numbers 20 and 21.
 Brawn had no objection and were reassigned numbers 22 and 23, with 18 and 19 not assigned to anyone.